primer/react/pages/components/docs/CircleOcticon.md

 # CircleOcticon

-The CircleOcticon is used to represent the status of a pull request in the comment timeline.
+CircleOcticon renders any Octicon with a circle background.
+CircleOcticons are most commonly used to represent the status of a pull request in the comment timeline.

 ## Default example